hello-robot/stretch_tutorials/getting_started/quick_start_guide_re1.md

 * Hit the Home Robot button.
 Stretch will go through its homing calibration routine.
   * **Note**: make sure the space around the robot is clear before running the Home function

 You're ready to go!
 A few things to try:

 * Hit the Stow Robot button.
 The robot will assume the stow pose.
 * Practice driving the robot around.
 * Pull the Fast Base trigger while driving.
 When stowed, it will make Stretch drive faster
 * Manually stop the arm or lift from moving to make it stop upon contact.
 * Try picking up your cellphone from the floor
-* Try grasping cup from a counter top
+* Try grasping a cup from a countertop
 * Try delivering an object to a person

 If you're done, hold down the Shutdown PC button for 2 seconds.
 This will cause the PC to turn off.
 You can then power down the robot.
 Or proceed to the next step...

 Now that you're familiar with the robot, take a minute to watch the [Stretch Powered Best Practices Video](https://youtu.be/iEaapHNfEWA).

 ## Get Plugged In

 Let's get plugged in.

-* Remove the 'trunk' cover and power on the robot if its not already on.
+* Remove the 'trunk' cover and power on the robot if it's not already on.
 * Plug in a mouse, keyboard and HDMI monitor to the robot trunk
 * Plug in the battery charger
 * Place the charger in SUPPLY mode